opensourceoptions/opensourceoptions.github.io/courses/index.md

 # Courses

 ## [Develop Python Plugins for QGIS 3](https://opensourceoptions.teachable.com/p/develop-python-plugins-for-qgis-3)
-Use python plugins to extend QGIS geoprocessing and import imagery from Google, ESRI, and Bing.
+Use Python plugins to extend QGIS geoprocessing and import imagery from Google, ESRI, and Bing.